-To allow the full flow capacity, it is recommended to keep water inlet and outlet pipes 3/4" (1.9 cm) diameter or larger.
+To allow the full flow capacity, it is recommended to keep water inlet and outlet pipes 3/4-in.
+(1.9cm) diameter or larger.

 To conserve energy and to prevent freezing, insulate both COLD and HOT water supply lines.
-DO NOT insulate the drain line or pressure-relief valve.
+DO NOT insulate the pressure-relief valve.
+Plumbing